Lesson design

 Not every exercise has to be an amazing hand-on example.
 It’s mixing with smaller, more conceptual things to reduce the cognitive load and be able to have more frequent exercises.

 One of your other primary goals should be to make your exercises relevant.
 Abstract will lead to disconnection.
+Most lesson designers work at a higher level of abstraction than their students.
 Connect the exercises to the real world.
 Also, can you tell a complete story with exercises?
 (Remember, in backwards lesson design, the exercises form the story of the lesson.)

 Good exercises are the most important factor in a good lesson.
 Even if you are preparing the rest of the lesson mostly alone, consider a good long brainstorming session to go from “list of topics to cover” to “sequence of exercises”.